arjmandi/purple/README.md

 And for AGI, I took another direction which has been depicted here as Purple.

 ## The name, why Purple
 I chose the name in March 2023, after over a year since it was started.
-There were three mysteries in my mind about this work that formed its identity for me:
+There were three mysteries about this work that formed its identity for me:

 **First:** What is the right design, one powerful model or a population of models?
 In this design, I chose the population, based on this thought that a single human wouldn't be intelligent if it was one baby on an isolated island.